carchrae/ferry-view/docs/lineup-classifier.md

 ## 1. Timelapse capture (server)

+> Full timing rules, expected frame counts, and retention for **all** webcam
+> paths live in [webcams.md](webcams.md) — this section keeps just what the
+> training pipeline depends on.

 Between sailings, the community camera watches the car lineup build for the **next** Bowen departure.
 The existing 1-minute `pollFerryStatus` drives capture statelessly — `timelapseDecision()` in `functions/lib/webcam.js`